Rhonda Baker

 Rhonda Baker (born September 17, 1968) is an American politician who served in the Oklahoma House of Representatives representing the 60th district from 2016 to 2024.

 Political career

-In 2016, District 60 ncumbent Dan Fisher chose not to seek re-election.
+In 2016, District 60 incumbent Dan Fisher chose not to seek re-election.
 Baker ran for the seat, won a plurality of votes in a three-way Republican primary, went on to win the primary runoff, and defeated Democrat Dennis Purifoy in the general election.
 Baker ran for re-election in 2018; she defeated primary challenger Jacqueline Smith, and was unopposed in the general election.
 In 2020, she was re-elected by default.
 In 2023, Baker, along with Adam Pugh was in attendance during the signing ceremony of Governor Kevin Stitt's anti-diversity, equity and inclusion executive order.
 She did not run for reelection in 2024.